 Bread, Week 8: I ordered pizza (for others) at work recently, and it smelled fantastic.
-It was the first time I really wished that I wasn’t trying this gluten-free diet.
+It was the first time I really wished that I wasn't trying this gluten-free diet.
 I could have baked gluten-free pasta with pizza toppings, which would be tasty, but not quite the same.
 Sometime last year, I had come across a gluten-free cornmeal pizza recipe that stuck in my mind, and I decided to finally give it a shot this weekend.
+It's one of the better pizza crusts I've made.

 I like experimenting sometimes, but when it comes to pizza, I generally stick to the same toppings: pizza sauce, mozzarella cheese, pepperoni (although I sometimes go for bacon or ham).
 For some reason, though, I don't mind cornmeal in my pizza.
 One of my favorite pizza places in town, Pi, has cornmeal in its crust, and it's fantastic, so I was hopeful that I would enjoy this recipe.
 The recipe makes 2 pizza crusts.
 Make both and freeze one, or cut the recipe in half.
 Or, just eat lots of pizza.